wedaa/LongTail-Log-Analysis/README.md

 is due to my not fully understanding how the grep -vf command works.

 26) Need to work on code for the "consolidation" server.

+27) KNOWN BUG in LongTail.sh on first run instances DEBUG this month statistics
+cat: 2015/02/*/current-attack-count.data: No such file or directory Illegal division by zero at -e line 1.
+DEBUG this year statistics
+Illegal division by zero at -e line 1.
+DEBUG ALL  statistics
+Illegal division by zero at -e line 1.

+28)